MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: MMLandmarks Dataset

 \subsection{Licenses}

 All images in \dname are licensed to be used indefinitely.
-This is an extremely important part of the collection process, since a majority of current cross-view datasets~\cite{cvusa,vo2016localizing,cvact, vigor,university1652,cvcities,ye2024cross} use data that is either restricted in re-distribution or usage for machine learning purposes~\cite{helbich2024use}.
+This is an important part of the collection process, since a majority of current cross-view datasets~\cite{cvusa,vo2016localizing,cvact, vigor,university1652,cvcities,ye2024cross} use data that is either restricted in redistribution or usage for machine learning purposes~\cite{helbich2024use}.
 The ground view images are licensed under Creative Commons or Public Domain licenses, while the aerial images from the NAIP are considered public domain information.
-We provide all licenses for the collected images as part of \dname, so the dataset users can give the proper attribution when using the images.